jaydeegbobeh/eng88/Cybersecuirty/README.md

 Digitally signing code provides several assurances about the code.

 - Code is authentic and sourced by the publisher
-- The code has not been modified since itleft the software publisher
+- The code has not been modified since it left the software publisher
 - The publisher undeniably published the code, this provides non-repudiation of publishing

 ### Digital certificates
 Equivalent to an electronic passport.
 Allows users, hosts and organisations to securely exchange info over the internet.
 - Verifies identities between users in a transaction
-- Provide assurance that published content has not been modified by any authorized actors
+- Provide assurance that published content has not been modified by any unauthorized actors
 - Used to exchange public keys for encrypting and decrypting web content - public key certificate proves ownership of the public key
 - Requires a 3rd party to validate the certificate